Skip to main content

 Invoking the spirit of a hearth – the space around a fire, where since the dawn of humanity, we have met to gather, bond, and connect – the Hearth Summit is a gathering to spark a new culture of social change.
 The time is now to advance a vision where the inner wellbeing of changemakers enables them to be more impactful and effective at addressing our most pressing global challenges.

 The Hearth Summits are groundbreaking events inviting changemakers around the world to explore and embrace the wellbeing for welldoing movement.
-Building on the success of The Wellbeing Project’s first-ever global summit in Bilbao, 2022, the Bangalore summit is one of fifteen regional Hearth Summits around the world in 2024.
+Building on the success of The Wellbeing Project’s first-ever global summit in Bilbao, 2022, we hosted the first Hearth Summit in India, in Bangalore in 2024.

 Hearth Summit Bangalore is hosted by Bangalore Creative Circus, an urban living lab for regenerative systems, communities, and cultures.